oVirt/ovirt-site/source/infra/infrastructure.html.md

 ## Our Architecture

 An overview of our technical architecture is available [online](http://monitoring.ovirt.org).
 If you have a question or comment about our architecture please send an e-mail to **infra@ovirt.org** inbox or stop by the [IRC channel #ovirt on OFTC](irc://irc.oftc.net/#ovirt).
+As part of an effort to map all oVirt infra resources, an online pad was created [2](http://etherpad.ovirt.org/p/service_list_ovirt). once the list will be ready and finalized, we'll update the wiki accordingly.

 #### oVirt Instances